 In Nevada, it’s required that all registered agents be a resident of the state—or an entity authorized to do business in Nevada.
 In other words, the registered agent must have a physical address in Nevada.
 Having a P.O.
 Box won’t cut it.

 You should also have the flexibility to either hire a registered agent service or nominate an individual within your company, including yourself.
 Yes, you can be your own registered agent, but we highly recommend that you use the services of a third party.

 Registered agents have to be available to receive official documentation at the specified street address during regular business hours.
 Otherwise, you’ll find yourself in trouble with the law.
 Moreover, receiving legal paperwork like service of process in front of customers or employers can also create awkward situations.

 While there are tons of options in the market, we highly recommend ZenBusiness because of its affordability and reliability.
-Their registered agent service is available at a reasonable $99 per year.
-But you can get it for free for the first year if you sign up with the LLC package that starts from $39, plus state fees.

 Step 3: File Nevada Articles of Organization

 Next, you have to submit the following documents to the Nevada Secretary of State: